 State-by-State Policies Change Quickly

 States also have a variety of other laws that employers need to be aware of.
 As events and policies change, things become tricky, leaving your business vulnerable.
-In the case of the recent COVID-19 pandemic, many issues, such as PTO, have created new policies.
+For example, state specific paid sick leave has become more prevalent and required new policies.

 These laws can change and/or become law quickly so it is important for you to be aware of new laws in each of the states in which you, as a multi-state employer, operate